srikharshashi/sih2022-docs/README.md

 ###  The Backend
 - The backend houses the ML Model and the crime score calculator which handles all the **REST API** requests for three apps and also enables **web socket** communication via **SocketIO** package.
+- The usernames and passwords are stored as SHA256 and Argon2 hashes so that even in the event of a seurity breach none is ever gonna know the actual user names of the people making it **pretty resilient to attacks**
-- As a cherry on the top if the crime is resolved the the reporter gets a certain amount of tokens trasfered to his wallet via a smart contract
+- As a cherry on the top if the crime is resolved the the reporter gets a certain amount of tokens trasfered to his wallet via a **smart contract** as an incentive anonymously
 - Tech Stack :- **Flask** with blueprint architecture and **MongoDB** as NoSQL database and **Docker** for containerization.

 ### Deployment